 Do male or female bees transfer pollen between flowers?

-It is the foraging female worker bees who are responsible for moving pollen between blossoms.
+Foraging female worker bees are responsible for moving pollen between blossoms.
 Males drones and the queen bee generally only leave their hive to mate.

 Flower pollen vs. bee pollen – what’s the difference?